 The family member that is a citizen of the Netherlands must have sufficient income that is independent and sustainable.
 The income must be at least the statutory minimum wage.
 If the family member has multiple jobs in the Netherlands, the wages may be added together.
 The current statutory minimum wage can be found here.

-The income is considered to be sustainable if the Dutch family member has an employment contract for at least 1 year at the time of the application.
+The income is considered sustainable if the Dutch family member has an employment contract for at least 1 year at the time of the application.
 Entrepreneurs or freelancers must have earned sufficient income from their enterprise for at least 1.5 years.

 If an employment contract is still valid for 6 months, the income can still be sustainable if the income in the year prior to the application was sufficient.
 (Read more in: New income check for family reunification.)
 The income requirement can also be met in other situations.
 The most important condition is that the family member in the Netherlands can provide for the livelihood of all family members, without having to resort to social assistance from the government.
 A benefit from public funds, such as government social assistance benefit, is therefore not sufficient.